Employment Type: Full-Time, Permanent

-Work Hours: 35 hours per week (Including evening and weekend hours)
+Work Hours: 35 hours per week (Evening and weekend shifts; shares on-call duties)

 JOIN OUR TEAM

 YWCA Toronto strives to uphold anti-discrimination practices and anti-oppression principles to ensure that the rights of all individuals are respected and protected.
 We work to promote a climate that is welcoming of all women and individuals who identify as Trans, intersex, non-binary, agender, and/or Two-Spirit.
 We encourage applications from women and gender diverse people from all races, ethnic origins, religions, abilities and sexual orientations.

 The Housing Worker is responsible for assisting tenants to maintain their tenancy through individual support, and workshops.
 This position helps to identify and build the skills required to successfully maintain their housing.
 This position works within a collaborative team to provide meaningful and relevant services within a theoretical feminist framework and a housing first frame-work that includes a working knowledge of the dynamics and effects of trauma and oppression.
 This Housing Worker also acts as a resource to staff and tenants and is responsible for assisting and supporting tenants with a broad range of administrative housing issues.
 The Housing Worker works in collaboration with other YWCA Elm staff and Jean Tweed staff and management, and shares in the 24 hours on-call rotation providing crisis intervention and support to tenants.